Frequently Asked Questions

 You will complete three (3) total interviews.

 There will be two (2) live, virtual faculty interviews scheduled on the interview day you selected on mdapply.wustl.edu.
 In the live interactions, one will be a standard interview where a Committee on Admissions (COA) member has reviewed your full application.
-The other will be a closed file interview where the COA member only knows your name and has not reviewed your application in advance.
+The other will be a closed file interview where the COA member knows only your name and does not have access to your application.
 In each case, the interviewer will tell you which type of interview is being conducted, so you have context on how much information the interviewer has on hand and how much background information you may need to provide in the conversation.

-To start the interview, log into the portal (mdapply.wustl.edu), click the Interview tab then select the Virtual Interview from the menu.
+To start the interview, log into the portal (mdapply.wustl.edu), click the Interview tab then select Virtual Interview from the menu.
 You will see a start button next to each interview.
-Clicking start will connect you directly with the faculty member.
-WashU will use Zoom technology to conduct these interviews.
-We expect standard interviews to take 30-45 minutes to complete in a virtual format; virtual closed file interviews will likely take 20-30 minutes.
+Clicking start will connect you directly with the faculty member via Zoom.
+We expect standard interviews to take 40-60 minutes; closed file interviews will typically take 20-30 minutes.
 All interviews need to occur with webcam/video and microphone.

 Most of our interviewers are academic physicians, with multiple areas of responsibility.
 In particular, their clinical schedules can be quite unpredictable.
 In the event of a clinical emergency, we will reassign your interview to another faculty member.